 Welfare impacts: not just salmon

 It is not just farmed salmon that are impacted by salmon farming in Scotland.
-Seals are shot, cetaceans such as harbour porpoise are excluded from their habitat by acoustic deterrent devices intended to scare seals away, crustaceans are damaged by chemicals used and declines in wild salmon and trout numbers have been linked to salmon farming.
+Cetaceans such as harbour porpoise are excluded from their habitat by acoustic deterrent devices intended to scare seals away, crustaceans are damaged by chemicals used and declines in wild salmon and trout numbers have been linked to salmon farming.

 Cleaner fish are used as an alternative “treatment” for sea lice, as they pick off and eat them from salmon.
 However, they too suffer on salmon farms from aggression, disease, and treatment damage.
 Most are not thought to survive the production cycle, and if they do they are disposed of by the industry to minimise the spread of disease.